evronylab/NanoSeqTools/README.md

 * genome_trinuc_counts.sigfit: Vector of the genome trinucleotide background counts, in the same order as columns in sigfit format columns.

-* observed_corrected_trinuc_counts: Data frame of observed and corrected mutation counts (for all mutations and for unique mutations).
+* observed_corrected_trinuc_counts: Data frame of observed and corrected substitution mutation counts (for all mutations and for unique mutations).
 Columns: sample, tri (trinucleotide context), trint_subst_observed, trint_subst_unique_observed, ratio2genome, trint_subst_corrected, trint_subst_unique_corrected.

-* observed_trinuc_counts.sigfit: Data frame in sigfit format of unique observed mutation counts, with one row per sample and one column per trinucleotide substitution context.
+* observed_trinuc_counts.sigfit: Data frame in sigfit format of unique observed substitution mutation counts, with one row per sample and one column per trinucleotide substitution context.

 * mutation_burden, with one row per sample.
 All substitution mutation statistics include all mutations, not just unique mutations.
 Indel statistics are calculated both for all and for unique mutations.
 	- The number of observed and corrected substitution mutations (muts_observed and muts_corrected)